-Course Code CSE489

-Course Title ECOMMERCE

-Type of Course PE

-LTP 300

-Credits 3

-Course Prerequisites Basics of Internet

-Course Objectives (CO)This course examines the evolution of enterprise resource planni systems - from internally focused client/server systems to e focused e-business.
-This class studies the types of issues that r will need to consider in implementing cross-functional integra systems.
-The objective of this course is to make studentsawa potential and limitations of ERP systems.
-This objective will be reached through hands-on experience, case studies, lecture speakers and a group project.
+Course Code CSE489 Course Title ECOMMERCE Type of Course PE LTP 300 Credits 3 Course Prerequisites Basics of Internet Course Objectives This course examines the evolution of enterprise resource planning (CO) (ERP) systems - from internally focused client/server systems to externally focused e-business.
+This class studies the types of issues that managers will need to consider in implementing cross-functional integrated ERP systems.
+The objective of this course is to make students aware of the potential and limitations of ERP systems.
+This objective will be reached through hands-on experience, case studies, lectures, guest speakers and a group project.
+Course Outcomes 1.
+The student will be able to understand security, technologies in internet, Cryptography, public key notation, digital payment system.
+2. Discuss benefits of ERP and related Technology 3.
+Explain ERP implementation life cycle and implementation methodologies.
+4. Explain business modules in an ERP package

-Course Outcomes The course would equip students with the basics of E-Commerce, technologies involved with it and various issues associated with.